JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Wireframes and interaction flow diagrams.md

 - Could be slightly more aesthetically pleasing on the home page and login/register pages.
 - Improved security credentials?

-<h4>What have we done to address this?</h4
+<h4>What have we done to address this?</h4>
 - We think that the app can be used by a user in this situation.
-- Tried to redesign the home/login/register pages to be more aesthetically pleasing
+- Tried to redesign the home/login/register pages to be more aesthetically pleasing.
-- Clearly addressed that we will be using hashing to ensure that details remain secure
+- Clearly addressed that we will be using hashing to ensure that details remain secure.

 <h3 align="center">User 3 – Young Professional (Potential user)</h3>